Chapter News, Leadership, Organization News

 In a nutshell, what do you do?

-Leadership Consultants provide advice, support and resources to chapters and advisers, and they serve as a link to the organization as a whole.
-Some Leadership Consultants may have a home base so they can provide continuous support to a new or existing chapter.
-In addition, Leadership Consultants collaborate with chapters across the United States and Canada while providing guidance about leadership development, Membership Recruitment, organization, management, and so much more.
+Leadership Consultants provide advice, support, and resources to chapters and advisers, and they serve as a link to the organization as a whole.
+They collaborate with chapters while providing guidance on leadership development, Membership Recruitment, organization, management, and so much more.

 What does the interview process look like?

-The interview process is similar to other professional opportunities.
-After you submit your application, you’ll be notified if you’ve been invited to the first phase of interviews, which is conducted via Zoom with Kappa Headquarters staff members.
-Following that, candidates selected to attend the second round of interviews will complete group and individual interviews with Fraternity representatives.
+The interview process is similar to what you expect in other job interviews.
+After you submit your application, you’ll be notified if you’ve been invited to the first round of interviews, which is conducted via Zoom.
+After that, candidates are selected for the second round of interviews, which includes group and individual interviews with Fraternity representatives.